KaiserWerk/ERAF-Go-SDK/README.md

 ### Encryption

-For every field, there is a method to encrypt it, e.g. for field ``email`` there is a method ``b, err := container.EncryptEmail(key)`` which returns the email encrypted with AES using the given key.
+For every field, there is a method to encrypt it, e.g. for field ``Email`` there is a method ``b, err := container.EncryptEmail(key)`` which returns the email encrypted with AES using the given key.
 A nonce is required and must be set beforehand using the ``SetNonce(n)`` method, otherwise an